How Web Design Impacts Content Marketing

 The design a company chooses impacts how a potential consumer perceives them.
 From color choice to style, different elements add up to create a first impression.

 This means that bad design – or lack of design – can have potential customers closing the browser and seeking other businesses.
-As a result, your company’s design can affect several components of your digital marketing strategy, and this is especially true of content marketing.
+As a result, your company’s web design design can affect several components of your digital marketing strategy, and this is especially true of content marketing.

 What is content marketing?